Clicky

 Normal Key

-Every Sea-Doo comes with the normal key, it’s the yellow key, but it did have a few LTD models that were black.
+It’s good to know that every Sea-Doo comes with the normal key, it’s the yellow key, but it did have a few LTD models that were black.

 The normal key is your standard key, the one with full power and full control over the jet ski.